The following types of groups can purchase group term life insurance on the lives of the group members:

 - Consumer Groups

 - Non-Profit Organisations

-- Other Self-interest groups formed for a purpose other than to avail a group insurance
+- Other Self-interest groups formed for a purpose other than to avail a group of insurance

-An employer can purchase this policy for employee groups
+An employer can purchase a group term life insurance policy for employee groups

 In the case of an employer purchasing the policy, certain conditions apply:

 - Only full-time, permanent, or active employees are eligible

 - An employee must be 18 years and older, or 70 years and less